excepterror/euroleaguestats/README.md

 of all professional basketball players who participate in Euroleague, the annual top European basketball competition.</p>

 ### Features
-The current release features a screenmanager, customised sliding labels and more!
-For more info, please visit [the app on Google store](https://play.google.com/store/apps/details?id=org.euroleaguestats.euroleaguestats).
+For a detailed description and more info, please visit [the app on Google store](https://play.google.com/store/apps/details?id=org.euroleaguestats.euroleaguestats).